Mutual Information for Electromagnetic Information Theory Based on Random Fields

-Different from existing works on DoF which rely on the assumption of deterministic signals, in this paper, we analyze the capacity based on the random field theory\footnote{Simulation codes will be provided to reproduce the results presented in this paper: http://oa.ee.tsinghua.edu.cn/dailinglong/publications/publications.html. }.
-The capacity we analyzed reveals the theoretical limit of the communication rate between two continuous regions.
-Specifically, the contributions of this paper are summarized as follows. \begin{itemize} \item{We first develop the system model of the communication between two four-dimensional continuous regions.
-We use random field instead of the traditional deterministic signals to capture the statistical characteristics of the electromagnetic field of the communication system.
+Different from existing works, in this paper, we first build a model considering the non-white component of the noise field.
+Then, we provide a strict analysis framework of the mutual information and capacity based on the random field theory and operator theory\footnote{Simulation codes are provided to reproduce the results in this paper: \url{http://oa.ee.tsinghua.edu.cn/dailinglong/publications/publications.html}.}.
+The electromagnetic waves that carry information are modeled as random fields, which follow the statistical approach of Shannon.
+We introduce the theory of operator analysis to derive the general expression of the mutual information and provide the numerical calculation scheme of it.
+Specifically, the contributions of this paper are summarized as follows: \begin{itemize} \item{First, we develop a system model of the wireless communication between two continuous regions.
+We use random fields to capture the statistical characteristics of the signals and noise in the communication system.